 I found out much later, on this particular day, there were a total 594 prisoners that were rounded up from different prison cells all over Addis Ababa, and taken to the mass graves.
 A few lucky brave souls had managed to jump from the military trucks that they were being transported, and some were shot as they were attempting to run, but some survived.
 Among the survivors were Kassa Kuma, Tesfaye Zewde Tadesse, teacher Belayneh, and four other prisoners.
-Teacher Belayneh was caught a week later and he was brought back to the same prison, Meakelawi.
-A few weeks later he was murdered.
+Teacher Belayneh was caught a few weeks later and he was brought back to the same prison, Meakelawi.
+A few days later he was murdered.

 We heard the motor again and about an hour later, we were allowed to open our doors.
 We were suffocating inside smoke filled prison walls.
 There was a desperate call from prisoners to use the rest rooms, and the guards were letting a few people at a time to use the rest rooms.
 I got my chance to use it, and the noise inside was terrible, diarrhea attack, and loud noise from bowel movement.
 On this night, prisoners were flocking to the rest rooms almost until the dawn hours as the terror had drastically altered our mental and physiological state.
 I was uncertain as to why Million and I were not included with the group that left that night, and I thought maybe it was some kind of administrative error, but I was not about to question that, other than just accepting the fact that my day had not arrived yet.